carpentries-incubator/lesson-R-packaging/_episodes/05-testing.md

 Automated tests are very similar to testing directly in the console, but differ in a crucial aspect: they need to contain _assertions_.
 An assertion is a line of code that, typically, warns us if a function behaves in an unexpected manner.
+You could say that the assertions take the place of the observer, and check that the function is behaving in the expected way.
 Most assertions are contained in the `testthat` package, and have names starting by `expect_`, such as `expect_equal`, `expect_true`, and so on.
 > ## Write your own test
 > Let's follow the advice printed in the console and modify the file `tests/testthat/test-functions.R`.